Plan for U.S. tax increase on rich not being considered - Mnuchin

 "I've never heard Steve mention that," Mnuchin said.

-(Reporting by Caren Bohan; Editing by James Dalgleish)
+Reporting by Caren Bohan; Editing by James Dalgleish